forrestdavis/PublicModelsAPI/README.md

 Running the above will create a environment named mapi which should work for this code.

+## Training data

+Gulordava's data for English can be found [here](https://github.com/facebookresearch/colorlessgreenRNNs/tree/main/data).
+What you'll want to do is create minimal pairs with context as the sentence and target as the differing part.
+Then it should be straightforward to evaluate some transformers.

 ## Config files

 Running an experiment is done by specifying a config file.
 An example one is